entangledion/PowerMM/README.md

 Features:

 - Rapid indicator ingestion into custom IPv4 & URL MineMeld Miners (nodes).
-Useful if you maintain custom firewall IP and URL blocklists in MineMeld, or wish to feed a custom IOC list into a SIEM.
+Useful if you maintain custom firewall IP and URL blacklists in MineMeld, or wish to feed a custom IOC list into a SIEM.
 - Can upload a combined list of IPV4, CIDR, Domain Name, File Hash, and URL indicators to multiple miner nodes in a single pass.
 - Option to automatically create wildcard variants of uploaded domain names.
 - Control the age-out TTL of an indicator.